Hair

 Like type 2a curls, 2b curls need light hair products so as not to weigh them down, but may need a little extra definition from a serum or finishing spray to prevent frizz.
 We have three top tips for you below:

-- Detangle gently: Fight tangles and knots with a wide-toothed comb to minimise breakage.
-Detangle with a moisturising leave-in conditioner to preserve your natural waves and reduce frizz.
+• Detangle gently when wet: Fight tangles and knots with a wide-toothed comb or the Wet Hairbrush to minimise breakage.
+Detangle with a moisturising leave-in conditioner such as Magical Remedy, combing in sections, working up from the ends of hair to preserve your natural waves and reduce frizz.

 How to style type 2b curls